-Redeye, the Photography Network, is a not-for-profit organisation set up to support photographers at every level, and improve the health of photography generally.
-It is based in Manchester, UK, and has subscribers and users across the UK and globally.
+Redeye, the Photography Network, is a not-for-profit Community Benefit Society set up to support photographers at every level, and build networks across photography.
+It is based in Manchester, UK, and has members, subscribers and users across the UK and globally.
 It aims to form a clear picture of the ways photographers and photographic artists are working now, and give them access to events, opportunities, advice and information that are relevant to their work and difficult to find elsewhere.
 Alongside this it works to bring photographic and other organisations together, to encourage ethical and best practice, and to build a voice for photography.

 “Redeye is a leader among a strengthening body of nationally significant photography-focused organisations that address career development for professionals.” - Arts Professional